Septoplasty is a surgery to straighten a

 There are also steps you can take to reduce your chance of infection, such as: Washing your hands often and reminding your healthcare providers to do the sameReminding your healthcare providers to wear gloves or masksNot allowing others to touch your incision

 If nasal packing is used, it is removed 1-2 days after the surgery.
 The splint remains in the nose for up to a week.
-After the surgery, do the following to ensure a smooth recovery: Try to breathe through your mouth for the first few days.Do not blow your nose.Keep your head elevated when lying down for the first 1-2 days.Apply ice packs to your nose to reduce pain and swelling.Do not take aspirin products for pain.Your doctor may want to see you for a follow-up visit to monitor healing or to remove the gauze packing or splint.
+After the surgery, do the following to ensure a smooth recovery: Try to breathe through your mouth for the first few days.Do not blow your nose, even though you may be stuffy after the procedure.Keep your head elevated when lying down for the first 1-2 days.Apply ice packs to your nose to reduce pain and swelling.Do not take aspirin products for pain.Your doctor may want to see you for a follow-up visit to monitor healing or to remove the gauze packing or splint.

-Call your doctor if any of the these occur: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or discharge from the incision siteHeavy bleedingPacking from your nose falls into the back of your throat, causing discomfortPersistent nausea and/or vomitingVomit that is bloody or the color of coffee groundsPain that you cannot control with the medications you have been givenCough, shortness of breath, or chest pain
+It is important for you to monitor your recovery after you leave the care center.
+Alert your doctor to any problems right away.
+If any of the following occur, call your doctor: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or discharge from the incision siteHeavy bleedingPacking from your nose falls into the back of your throat, causing discomfortPersistent nausea and/or vomitingVomit that is bloody or the color of coffee groundsPain that you cannot control with the medications you have been givenCough, shortness of breath, or chest pain

 Deviated septum.
 Cedars-Sinai website.
 Available at:

-Deviated septum.
+Deviated septum in children.
 Children's Hospital of Pittsburgh website.
 Available at:

 6/3/2011 DynaMed's Systematic Literature Surveillance